junxit/us-congress-bills-110/bill.md

 ## § 8.
 Authorization of appropriations

-- **(a)** *In general* There are authorized to be appropriated to carry out this Act such sums as are necessary for each of fiscal years 2008 through 2015.
+- **(a)** *In general* There are authorized to be appropriated to carry out this Act not to exceed $500,000 for each of fiscal years 2008 through 2015.
 - **(b)** *Availability of funds* Amounts appropriated under this section for any fiscal year shall remain available until December 31, 2015.

 ## § 9.
 Termination of commission